 Tips:

-☛ There is also a combo ticket available for purchase to enter both areas (520 yen for adults and 160 yen for children).
-With this combo ticket, you can also access to the Paid Area in Hirosaki Park.
+☛ A combo ticket is also available to enter both areas (520 yen for adults and 160 yen for children).
+With this combo ticket, you can also access the Paid Area in Hirosaki Park.

 ☛ It is free to enter the garden on the last Sunday of June.

-So, find out more of our other recommended spots around the park with our Hirosaki City article!
+Find out more about our other recommended spots around the park in our Hirosaki City article!